Short Story: The Tree

 “Had to have.
 I cut it down just after Dad died.
 Blight.”

-As Rob vainly battled for a few extra months with his family by taking toxic chemotherapy, twelve-year-old Matt battled the fire blight on the tree.
-First, he treated the blossoms still in bloom with streptomycin, which only slowed the blight; it didn’t get rid of it.
+As Rob vainly fought for a few extra months with his family by undergoing toxic chemotherapy, twelve-year-old Matt battled the fire blight on the tree.
+First, he treated the still-blooming blossoms with streptomycin, which only slowed the blight; it didn’t eliminate it.
 The tree was already infected.
-Despite it being too late to do anything to save the tree, Matt continued to fight, using biopesticides and copper sprays.
+Although it was too late to save the tree, Matt kept fighting, using biopesticides and copper sprays.
 They helped prevent the disease from infecting the other three trees but didn’t cure the sick one.
 It was doomed.
-It was only a matter of time before Matt was forced to cut it down to save the others.
+It was only a matter of time before Matt would have to cut it down to save the others.

 “Then where did this tree come from?”
 Matt asks.
 “It shouldn’t be here.”